danielsauter/rapid-android-development/sqlite.md

 To display our time series on the screen, we’ll work with a pair of variables called `plotX` and `plotY`, taking each of our data points and mapping it to the correct horizontal and vertical positions on the screen.
 We calculate `plotX` by using the record counter `i` to determine the total number of entries.
 We then use this number to spread the collected data over the full display `width`.
 We determine the vertical position `plotY` for each point by mapping each *x*, *y*, and *z* sensor value in relation to the display `height`.

-Because the device reports a value equal to `1` g when it rests on the table (g-force equals 9.81 m/s<sup>2</sup>, as we know from <!--ref linkend="sec.display.accelerometer.values-->), let’s use `2` g as the assumed maximum so we can move and shake the device and still show those higher values on the screen.
+Because the device reports a value equal to `1` g when it rests on the table (g-force equals 9.81 m/s<sup>2</sup>, as we know from [Display Values from the Accelerometer](../sensors.html#display-values-from-the-accelerometer)), let’s use `2` g as the assumed maximum so we can move and shake the device and still show those higher values on the screen.
 Values of `0` g are shown centered vertically on the screen; positive values plot in the upper half of the display, and negative values in the bottom half.

  Let’s take a look at the code.